 The Guidance is silent on whether furloughed employees can participate in such processes.
 However, Acas has published guidance on disciplinary and grievances procedures during the coronavirus pandemic.
 The Acas guidance advises that such processes may proceed despite the restrictions imposed by the pandemic, provided they can be operated in a fair and reasonable way.
-It is said that furloughed employees are able to participate in such processes in various ways including:
+It is said that furloughed employees are able to participate in such processes.
+Such participation could include:

-- being interviewed as part of an investigation; - giving evidence as a witness at a hearing; - acting as a note-taker at an investigation meeting or hearing; - chairing hearings; and/or - acting as an employee's companion at a hearing, provided that in each case, their participation is voluntary and takes place in accordance with public health guidance.
+- being interviewed as part of an investigation; - giving evidence as a witness at a hearing; - acting as a note-taker at an investigation meeting or hearing; - chairing hearings; and/or - · acting as an employee's companion at a hearing,

-In the recent case of Fottles and Bourne Leisure, the Nottingham County Court decided that furloughed employees were able to: (i) speak to their employer's lawyer to arrange attendance at a Court or Tribunal hearing; (ii) attend a Court or Tribunal hearing to give evidence on their employer's behalf, without breaching the Scheme.
+In the case of Fottles and Bourne Leisure, the Nottingham County Court decided that furloughed employees were able to: (i) speak to their employer's lawyer to arrange attendance at a Court or Tribunal hearing; (ii) attend a Court or Tribunal hearing to give evidence on their employer's behalf, without breaching the Scheme.